Scholarships

 • Return to Help Haiti – applicants must commit to return to Haiti upon graduation and devote a minimum of two years working on initiatives that drive economic growth for Haiti.

-Note: scholarships are awarded case-by-case and are not guaranteed annually.
-Access to premium access to educational programming, test stipends and opportunities are on-going.
+IMPORTANT: scholarships are awarded case-by-case and are not guaranteed annually.
+Access to educational programming, test stipends and opportunities; are on-going.
 Youth may sign-up for Le Flambeau Youth Club in order to get engaged and earn such rewards.

 How to Apply